NotACornCob/Interactive-Exhibit-App/README.md

-# The Sterling Cooper
+# Interactive Exhibit App

-The Sterling Cooper is a project made for Phase 4 of FlatIron's coding bootcamp.
-It emulates an app for a fictional museum called the Sterling-Cooper (credit to Mad Men for the name).
-The project was coded with Flask, SQLAlchemy and React.
+This is a project made for Phase 5 of FlatIron's coding bootcamp.
+It emulates an app that facilitates interaction with various exhibits at a museum.
+The project was coded with Flask, SQLAlchemy, SocketIO and React.

 ## Features